sumeet-bansal/lighthouse/README.md

     - auto-updating database cache
 - validating IP addresses and ports

 Further suggestions welcome.
-For information on contacting developers, please see ['Developers' section](#developers).
+For information on contacting developers, please see [the 'Developers' section](#developers).

 ## Code and Build
 The code can be found online on [the GitHub page for Lighthouse](https:/github.com/sumeet-bansal/lighthouse) and each release of Lighthouse can be found online on [the GitHub releases page for Lighthouse](https:/github.com/sumeet-bansal/lighthouse/releases).
 Detailed documentation can be found [here](https://cdn.rawgit.com/sumeet-bansal/lighthouse/v1.4/documentation/main/index.html).
 Lighthouse is currently on release v1.4.0 with future releases under development.
 The repository is set up as a Maven project that can be easily compiled and built.